 (c) the brigade’s captain has informed the FES Commissioner that he or she is satisfied that the member is able to perform the duties of a probationary member under these regulations.

-[Regulation 159C inserted in Gazette 16 May 2003 p.
-1730-1; amended in Gazette 31 Oct 2012 p.
+[Regulation 159C inserted: Gazette 16 May 2003 p.
+1730-1; amended: Gazette 31 Oct 2012 p.
 5242.]

 159D.
 Eligibility for registration for active, active reserve and support members